Options Position Sizing Calculator

 How many contracts should I sell on one stock?

-A common guideline is to risk no more than 5% of your total account per position.
-Divide your max capital per position by the strike price × 100 to get your contract count.
-For a $100,000 account at 5% risk, you can sell 1 contract on a $50 strike put ($5,000 capital required).
+Take 5% of your account.
+Divide by the strike price times 100.
+That's your max contract count.
+With a $100,000 account at 5% risk, you can sell 1 contract on a $50 strike put ($5,000 capital required).
+Simple math that keeps you from blowing up.

-How does the Kelly criterion apply to options selling?
+How does the Kelly criterion apply to selling options?

-The Kelly criterion calculates optimal bet size as f* = (bp - q) / b, where b is the profit/loss ratio, p is win probability, and q is loss probability.
-For CSP sellers with 75% win rates, full Kelly often suggests aggressive sizing.
-Most practitioners use half-Kelly or quarter-Kelly to reduce drawdowns.
+Kelly calculates the mathematically optimal bet size: f* = (bp - q) / b, where b is profit/loss ratio, p is win probability, q is loss probability.
+For CSP sellers with 75% win rates, full Kelly suggests aggressive sizing.
+Don't do full Kelly.
+Half-Kelly or quarter-Kelly smooths out the drawdowns.
+Full Kelly looks great on paper until a bad streak hits.

-How many different stocks should I wheel at once?
+How many stocks should I wheel at once?

-Most wheel traders run 6-10 simultaneous positions across different sectors, deploying 30-50% of their account.
-The rest stays in cash as a reserve for adjustments, new positions after pullbacks, or rolling existing trades.
+I run 6-8 simultaneous positions across different sectors, deploying about 30-40% of my account.
+The rest stays in cash for adjustments, new opportunities after pullbacks, and rolling.
+If you're deployed at 80%+, one bad week can wreck everything.

-Yes.
+Always.
 After a drawdown, recalculate based on your current account value.
-This automatically reduces contract count, preventing you from compounding losses.
-Conversely, as your account grows, you can gradually increase position sizes.
+Your contract count drops automatically, which prevents you from compounding losses.
+This is how you survive losing streaks.
+As your account grows, you can size back up gradually.

 Options involve risk and are not suitable for all investors.
 All calculations are estimates — actual results will vary.
 Not financial advice.
 Full disclosure